percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 To begin your journey with Percona Everest, check out the [Quickstart Guide for Percona Everest](../quickstart-guide/quick-install.md).

-Percona Everest is an open source cloud native database platform that helps developers deploy code faster, scale deployments rapidly, and reduce database administration overhead.
+Percona Everest is an open source cloud native database platform that helps provision and manage databases faster, scale deployments rapidly, and reduce database administration overhead.
 Plus, you can regain control over your data, database configuration, and DBaaS costs.

 Version 0.10.0 introduces the following changes:

 ## Release highlights

-### Percona Everest upgrade
+### Simplified Percona Everest upgrades

 !!! warning "Important"
     You need to download CLI version >=0.10.0 for the upgrade command to work.